 Currently, SoLoud includes support for uncompressed 8 and 16 bit RIFF Wav files, as well as Ogg Vorbis files.
 Both of these only support a limited feature set of said formats, so you may experience some issues with strange files.

-Additionally, SoLoud comes with a speech synthesizer.
+Additionally, SoLoud comes with a speech synthesizer and a retro sound effect synthesizer Sfxr.